Exposing False Allegations and Prosecutor Overcharging Decisions--Cook County Domestic Violence Lawyer

 Many Chicago domestic violence charges arise out of the context of a marriage that is deteriorating or child custody dispute because of the strategic advantages that accrue to a person who can establish that the other party in their family law dispute has committed acts of domestic violence.
 There are other situations where an ordinary family disagreement is exaggerated by one of the parties who may later try to recant once cooler heads have prevailed.
 Unfortunately, Cook County prosecutors can and often do pursue these cases even when the alleged victim has recanted and no longer wishes to pursue criminal charges.What Constitutes Domestic Violence in Illinois?

 Domestic battery is defined as “physical abuse, harassment, intimidation of a dependent, interference with personal liberty or willful deprivation” of another member of the household or family as defined under 750 ILCS 60.
 Under Illinois law, domestic violence is classified as a violent criminal offense.
 If you are arrested for conduct or an incident involving domestic violence, you may be charged with a Class A Misdemeanor or even a Class 4 Felony if you have a criminal history that includes prior convictions for domestic violence.
 The sentence associated with a conviction of misdemeanor domestic violence involves serious penalties that include up to one year incarceration in county jail and a maximum fine of up to $2,500.
 If you have prior convictions resulting in a Class 4 Felony charge you may be sentenced from one to three years in state prison and a maximum fine as high as $25,000.
 Other penalties may include mandatory counseling, anger management classes and probation.
+If you have been charged with this type of criminal offense, make sure you contact Chicago domestic violence lawyer David L. Freidberg to determine the best course of action for your case.

 These formal penalties are compounded by the long-term consequences of a domestic violence conviction, including but not limited to the following: